n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awslambda.md

 # AWS Lambda

-[AWS Lambda](https://aws.amazon.com/lambda/){:target=_blank .external-link} node allows you to automate work in the AWS Lambda platform and integrate AWS Lambda with other applications. n8n has built-in support for a wide range of AWS Lambda features, which includes basic operations like invoking functions.
+AWS Lambda node allows you to automate work in the AWS Lambda platform and integrate AWS Lambda with other applications. n8n has built-in support for a wide range of AWS Lambda features, which includes basic operations like invoking functions.

 On this page, you'll find a list of operations the AWS Lambda node supports and links to more resources.